hrfee/jfa-go/README.md

 #### Install
 Grab an archive from the release section for your platform, and extract `jfa-go` and `data` to the same directory.

+For linux users, you can place them inside `/opt/jfa-go` and then run `sudo ln -s /opt/jfa-go/jfa-go /usr/bin/jfa-go` to place it in your PATH.

 Run the executable to start.

 A PKGBUILD is also provided for those using Arch Linux.